data-analysis

 Powerwall Integration: Where Tesla Has a Real Edge

 Tesla Powerwall 3 is the strongest argument for going Tesla-installed.
-The whole stack (panels, inverter, battery) speaks the same software protocol, so the install timeline is shorter (typically 1-2 days versus 3-5 for split-vendor jobs) and there is no finger-pointing between subcontractors when something stops talking.
-I've seen this matter most during commissioning: an integrated Tesla install hits PTO (permission to operate) in 6-8 weeks median, where mixed-vendor jobs more often stretch past 10.
+The whole stack (panels, inverter, battery) speaks one software protocol, so installs run shorter (1-2 days versus 3-5 for split-vendor jobs) with no subcontractor finger-pointing.
+An integrated Tesla install hits PTO (permission to operate) in 6-8 weeks median, where mixed-vendor jobs stretch past 10.

 Tesla Solar Roof: The Real-Installed Cost Picture

-I have toured one completed Solar Roof install in the Bay Area (a friend's 2024 retrofit).
-The visual integration is genuinely better than any panel install I have seen, the tiles read as roof, not appliance.
-Was the $77,000 final price tag worth that aesthetic for a 2,400 sq ft home that needed a roof anyway?
+I toured one completed Solar Roof install in the Bay Area (a friend's 2024 retrofit).
+The visual integration is genuinely better than any panel install I've seen, the tiles read as roof, not appliance.
+Was $77,000 worth that on a 2,400 sq ft home that needed a roof anyway?
 My friend says yes.
-For a homeowner with a 5-year-old roof, I would not have made the same call.
+For a 5-year-old roof, I wouldn't have made that call.

 Tesla Panels vs SunPower (Maxeon) vs LG: Specs Side by Side